 images, the commands the containers execute, and the restart policy for the

 CronJob.
 For more details on what to include in the

 Specifying a deadline

-startingDeadlineSeconds field indicates the deadline (in seconds)
+startingDeadlineSeconds field indicates the maximum number of

-CronJobs are considered failures.
+reason.
+Missed CronJobs are considered failures.

 To specify a deadline, add the

 spec field in the manifest file.
 For example, the following